neocrex-xlmfish/home/whitepaper.md

 ### 3. Liquidity Profile and Strategy 🌊

 Our LP profile is complex and engineered to adapt to market conditions.
-The overarching goal is to eventually establish self-managed liquidity for XLMFISH and all future project tokens.
+The overarching goal is to eventually establish self-managed liquidity for XLMFISH and all future project tokens, ensuring a stable foundation for the utility of our software tools.

 #### Liquidity Pool (LP) Breakdown